 Dharan and its nearby localities have a lot to offer for tourists.
 Firstly, for the adventure lovers, the nearby hill station of Bhedetar (Charles point), along with offering scenic views of the city, is a popular destination for paragliding.
 Being the gateway to the hilly districts of Nepal, trekkers can take buses to the Hile to start the Kanchenjunga Base Camp trek.
 The trekking route is very scenic as one needs to pass through the beautiful Rhododendron forests.
 To get a sight of the mountains, one can also travel to Raja Rani Hill—20 km from Dharan—to get a sight of the beautiful mountain panorama of the Kanchenjunga, Kumbhakarna, Makalu, and Mt.
 Everest.

-The Koshi Tappu Wildlife Reserve, an hour’s drive from Dharan, is home to rare species of birds and Nepal’s last > remaining population of wild water buffalo (Arna). > > One could also travel to the northern districts of Khotang and Taplejung to visit the Halesi Mahadev Caves and the > Pathibhara Temple, some other important Hindu pilgrimage sites. > > While you're around the city, you can enjoy strolling the lush green parks, trying out the eateries and shopping in the > lively bazaars.
-Dharan is highly regarded as Nepal’s greenest and cleanest city, so be sure to give this vibrant town a > visit while you plan a vacation to the eastern parts of the country.
+The Koshi Tappu Wildlife Reserve, an hour’s drive from Dharan, is home to rare species of birds and Nepal’s last remaining population of wild water buffalo (Arna).

+One could also travel to the northern districts of Khotang and Taplejung to visit the Halesi Mahadev Cave and the Pathibhara Temple, some other important Hindu pilgrimage sites.

+While you're around the city, you can enjoy strolling the lush green parks, trying out the eateries and shopping in the lively bazaars.
+Dharan is highly regarded as Nepal’s greenest and cleanest city, so be sure to give this vibrant town a visit while you plan a vacation to the eastern parts of the country.